"Everyone must pee over there!" |

 An evident weakness in Athenian democracy is the lack of separation between powers.
 Greek democratic government amounted to one large legislative branch that enforced and interpreted its own laws.
 Theoretically this presents an obvious conflict of interests and could easily allow a person or group of people to manipulate the system for their own ends.

-Inaccurate interpretation of
+Inaccurate interpretation of Greek citizens |

 When compared to 21st century democracy it is a stretch to consider ancient Athens a true democratic polis.
 For the 20 percent who could participate, the system was very fair and widely inclusive.
 But by not allowing the other 80 percent that made Greek life possible - like women, immigrants, and of course slaves – through modern eyes Athenian democracy appears more like a giant oligarchy.
 But it cannot be denied that the setting stones for modern republicanism were crafted in this ancient society.
 And it is impossible to overlook the revolution in art and philosophy that gave rise to modern thought which developed within this system.